 How much is a 30-year term life insurance policy?

 The cost of your insurance policy depends on a range of factors, like your age, gender, health, occupation, hobbies and lifestyle.
-To give you an idea of what you might pay for coverage, we break down averages by gender and smoking status.
+To give you an idea of what your coverage could cost, we break down averages by gender and smoking status.

 |30||$32.30 – $86.54||$27.20 – $69.65|